cmjio/NodeBase/README.md

 	var MYSQL_PASSWORD = 'password';
 	var NEW_DB_NAME = 'database_name';

-Save the file then in your command line application navigate to your NodeBase project and start the server.
+Save the file then in your command line application navigate into your NodeBase project and start the server.

-	cd /NodeBase
+	cd /your_application_name
 	node server.js

 This will run the node.js server and create a database and create a table called `params` in the database specified above.